…has a love of insect life that began as a child in Texas and

 publications regarding insect systematics, biogeography & host plant

 influence species assembly within communities.
-Jeff is studying insect
+I am studying insect

 species within the Wog Wog experiment and using simulation models to